bogdro/wipefreespace/README.txt

 Type 'info ./e2wipefreespace.info.gz' to get help.

 Requirements for compiling:
+- a non-root account.
+Please, NEVER compile or 'make' anything as root.
 - a gcc-compatible C compiler
 - development package for the C library (like glibc-devel and glibc-headers)
 - development package for the ext2 file system library, libext2fs (usually